sparktsao/WebSearchPup/README.md

 You can customize the scraper behavior with the following configuration options:

 - `searchQuery`: The search query to use
-- `headless`: Whether to run the browser in headless mode
+- `headless`: Whether to run the browser in headless mode (default: true)
 - `slowMo`: Slow down operations by the specified amount of milliseconds
 - `outputDir`: Directory to save results to
 - `extractOptions`: Options for what to extract